Engine coolant diagnostic guide

 Head gasket repair is often expensive because it can involve stripping engine components, testing the cylinder head, replacing gaskets, changing fluids and checking for overheating damage.

-Pressure tests, combustion gas tests and compression checks may be needed first.
+Pressure tests, combustion gas tests and compression checks help avoid wrong guesses.

 Head gasket repair